MarcinSkic/skic.me/src/posts/intro-to-time-tracking.md

 description: companyX:solving test
 ```

-It's okay if used rarely for short-lived events but I would discourage using it often, it's better to have predefined `projects` to choose from than to try to remember these, especially if there is big time gap between usage of specific groups, making it easier to introduce mistakes.
+It's okay if used rarely for short-lived events but I would discourage using it often, it's better to have predefined `projects` to choose from than to try to remember these, especially if there is big time gap between usage of specific groups which increases the probability of making a mistake.

 </li>
 </ul>